wazuh/wazuh-dashboard-plugins/plugins/wazuh-core/docs/user-manual/configuration.md

 #### Get the saved object

-The configuration is stored in a saved object of the type: `plugins-configuration`.
+The configuration is stored in a saved object of the type: `wazuh-dashboard-plugins-config`.

 To retrieve or backup the data, you can get the configuration doing a request to Wazuh indexer using cURL or Dev Tools plugin: